Explore

 But instead, he ends up getting a wardrobe malfunction in the form of a venomous life-form from the stars.

-SM3 is yet another one of those movies that tends to get a lot knocks from critics and fans alike, but not enough to dissuade my fat comic-book nerdy ass from liking it (although, I will admit that I'm fully aware of it's flaws and I do feel that Spidey 3 does not match the quality of Sam Raimi's two previous webslinging efforts).
+Spider-Man 3 is yet another one of those movies that tends to get a lot of knocks from critics and fans alike, but not enough to dissuade my fat comic-book nerdy ass from liking it (although, I will admit that I'm fully aware of its flaws and I do feel that Spidey 3 does not match the quality of Sam Raimi's two previous webslinging efforts).

 The Mighty Celestial's rating:

-When it comes to giant monster cinema, it's a pretty well accepted notion that the star of that subgenre is gonna be Godzilla.
-While King King will always come in at a close second, the truth is, Godzilla is the most well known around the globe when the subject of behemoth beasties comes up.
+When it comes to giant monster cinema, it's a pretty well accepted notion that the star of that subgenre is going to be Godzilla.
+While King Kong will always come in at a close second, the truth is, Godzilla is the most well-known around the globe when the subject of behemoth beasties comes up.
 And being that they are the two most famous of all oversized cryptid creatures in the motion picture industry, it was inevitable that the two would eventually meet.
-In 1962, the stars required to make such an epic event occur weren't completely alligned yet, but they were close enough that the kaiju krank machine known as Toho Studios decided to take a crack at it.
-Released under the straight in-your-face moniker of King Kong Versus Godzilla, it was a meeting of the monsters that wasn't exactly as climatic as fans would have desired, but were willing to excuse considering the limitations of cinema effexcts at the time, and the even more limited aesthetics of the daikaiju genre.
+In 1962, the stars required to make such an epic event occur weren't completely aligned yet, but they were close enough that the kaiju krank machine known as Toho Studios decided to take a crack at it.
+Released under the straight in-your-face moniker of King Kong Versus Godzilla, it was a meeting of the monsters that wasn't exactly as climatic as fans would have desired but were willing to excuse considering the limitations of cinema effects at the time, and the even more limited aesthetics of the daikaiju genre.

-Of course, the script in this picture still lacks the vison of those who can see the kind of story ideas that can make anyone suspend their sense of disbelif enough to not wince during any of the human to human dialogue scenes.
-But, the computer generated visuals are at the level of the best that current technology can provide, thus resulting in the kind of dynamic debris-flying destruction that will make the eyeballs of even the most indifferent non-fan "reel" to the back of their head.
+Of course, the script in this picture still lacks the vison of those who can see the kind of story ideas that can make anyone suspend their sense of disbelief enough to not wince during any of the human-to-human dialogue scenes.
+But the computer-generated visuals are at the level of the best that current technology can provide, thus resulting in the kind of dynamic debris-flying destruction that will make the eyeballs of even the most indifferent non-fan "reel" to the back of their head.

 And, at the end of the day, that's what this third installment into Legendary Pictures' MonsterVerse delivers,